It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 Because if it does, then you're dangerously close to thinking you know everything.

-See, I've always thought as somebody who came from a middle class we didn't have vacation homes.
+See, I've always thought, as somebody who came from a middle class, we didn't have vacation homes.

 And you took your vacation in the summer.

-I learned later on in life that people had a summer home up north when we took our vacation in the summer, we went to places hotter than where we were because those were the vacation resorts.
+When we took our vacation in the summer, we went to places hotter than where we were because those were the vacation resorts.

-You know, that that people had different homes for different seasons and uh and this sort of thing, and that they grew up that way.
+And I didn't learn until in my 30s, you know, that people had different homes for different seasons and this sort of thing, and that they grew up that way.

-So the thing that hit me first was okay, how do I not lose this?
+So the thing that hit me first was, okay, how do I not lose this?

 Because I never had a whole lot of money growing up.